arn-foto/linkedin/README.md

 As a user you can:

-- Create an account with the option of adding an avatar(photograph).
+- Create an account with the option of adding an avatar(photograph). (you MUST use valid link)
 - Log in & out.
 - Submit & view messages from other users.
 - user data is saved and displayed